 Where is Hot Winter made?

-I ferment and bottle Hot Winter Hot Sauce in Portland, OR
+I ferment and bottle Hot Winter Hot Sauce in Cottage Grove, OR

 What is the Hot winter pepper?

 No. The Hot Winter Pepper was selectively cultivated from a natural mutation in an heirloom variety.
 With help from Erin Cadwell, I spent 5 years refining this mutation into a distinct cultivar that is as stable as any open-pollinated seed.

 I developed Hot Winter while working at a farm on the Klamath River, however I moved to Portland to scale up my production, and am currently contracting with regional growers for all of my peppers and garlic.

 Approximately 75% of my chiles are grown in OR.
 The rest come from Erin Cadwell, my former co-worker in Orleans, CA, which is located about 2.5 hours South of Grants Pass.
 A list of farm partners can be found on my ABOUT page.

 Never.
 Hot Winter is made with fresh, regionally grown peppers.
 These chiles give Hot Winter a unique flavor, but working with local farmers does limit our production season.
 This is why we are occasionally out of some varieties.

 WHen is your production season?

 Peppers are actually a late summer crop.
 Since Hot Winter is fermented, this means that our production season runs through the Fall, with new batches released in late Fall and early Winter (hence the name: Hot Winter).

 I purchase all of my peppers and garlic directly from regional farms using Organic growing practices.
 All farms are small scale operations, and have been certified either by Oregon Tilth, or my own personal inspection.
 My sugar and vinegars are certified organic, and purchased from Azure Standard.
 The only exception is my collaboration with Los Roast: the Hatch Chile.